im in ur web, enriching ur code

 The difference between the aforementioned two methods and the TextHelper.Coalesce method is that they only deal with null values, but we often want null and empty to be considered the same when dealing with User Interfaces.
 Consider the following example of getting a contact number to display.

-string phone = TextHelper.Coalesce( customer.Phone, customer.Mobile, "None Avaialble" );
+string phone = TextHelper.Coalesce(customer.Phone, customer.Mobile, "None Available");

 Now when the customer has a empty phone number, the mobile number is returned, and if no mobile number is specified, "None Available" is used as an indicator.